winniewandia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "find . -type d -print | wc -l"  script that counts the number of directories and sub-directories in the current directory "ls -1t | head" a script that displays the 10 newest files in the current directory.
 One file per line Sorted from the newest to the oldest
+"sort | uniq -u" takes a list of words as input and prints only words that appear exactly once.Words should be sorted